-Section 7.3, Appendix C contains the Plan's emergency contact information required by $16 \text{ TAC } \S 25.53(c)(4)(B)$.
+Section 7.3, Appendix C contains the Plan's emergency contact information required by 16 TAC § 25.53(c)(4)(B).

-The primary and backup emergency contact for Crossett Power who can immediately address urgent requests and questions from the Commission during an emergency are identified in Section 7.3, Appendix C and will be made available to Commission Staff upon request.
+The primary and backup emergency contact for House Mountain who can immediately address urgent requests and questions from the Commission during an emergency are identified in Section 7.3, Appendix C. Their names and contact information will be provided in the confidential filing.